Viban Francis Bayong: Career

 Bayong and QAF were losing finalists to ABDB for the 2006 Brunei League Cup.
 With both clubs fighting for the 2007-08 championship which began in late 2007, QAF lost the league fixture 0–3 to ABDB on 2 January.
 Bayong's club then rallied to end the season without dropping anymore points, while a shock loss to Indera FC after a draw with AH United left the armymen trailing in second place.
-QAF managed to hold ABDB to a 2–2 draw in the penultimate game of the season to retain their crown.
+QAF managed to hold ABDB to a 2–2 draw in the final game of the season to retain their crown.
 Bayong and Budiman Jumat of ABDB were joint-top scorers of the league with 18 goals each.

-Bayong's last season for QAF FC was the 2009–10 Brunei Premier League, when afterwards hiring import players were forbidden in the following season.
+Bayong's last campaign for QAF FC was the 2009–10 Brunei Premier League, when afterwards hiring import players were forbidden in the following season.
 Thanks to his goals QAF were unbeaten in the league up until the 17th league match on 16 February 2010 when his brace to down AH United 0–2 clinched their third successive title.
 He also lifted the League Cup the previous November.
 Two losses to MS ABDB took off the gloss of his swansong: the final game of the season ended QAF's 34-game unbeaten run, and the year's FA Cup final also went to the armymen despite his goal taking the match to 2–1 in the 61st minute.